 - the overall transition plan

-In my next Libor blog, I focus on LIBOR reform and market adoption; are RFRs friend or foe? while in the third blog in this series, I examine issues surrounding valuations and risk management, before moving on to the IBOR to RFR transition.
+In our next Libor blog, we focus on LIBOR reform and market adoption; are RFRs friend or foe? while in the third blog in this series, we examine issues surrounding valuations and risk management, before moving on to the IBOR to RFR transition.

 If you’d like to sign up to receive regular bulletins from us please contact us using the form below.